Bolt, the European on-demand transport company, raises $109M on a $1.9B valuation – TechCrunch

 Uber, Bolt’s publicly traded business rival, has laid bare just how painful the pandemic has been for business.
 The company, which had raised billions of dollars as a privately-backed startup, has laid off nearly 7,000 employees in recent weeks, and while we currently have little visibility of the impact this has had on the contractors Uber engages to move people, food and other items in its network, its next quarterly earnings (which will cover the full brunt of the pandemic) should more clearly spell out the drop-off in overall business.

-Bolt notes that so far, it hasn’t had to let people to as Uber and others have, and while it doesn’t go into financial details, it does acknowledge that business is not business as usual.
+Bolt notes that so far, it hasn’t laid off any of its 1,500 employees as Uber and others have, although it has cut salaries between 20 percent and 30 percent across the board.
+The spokesperson said that it’s now slowly returning salaries to pre-COVID levels.
+While it doesn’t go into financial details, it does acknowledge that business is not business as usual.

 “Even though the crisis has temporarily changed how we move, the long-term trends that drive on-demand mobility such as declining personal car ownership or the shift towards greener transportation continue to grow,” said Markus Villig, CEO and co-founder, in a statement.